 Google’s Chromecast became a bestseller even before it hit the market in July of 2013.
 This media device was flying off store shelves the minute it was in stock and is still one of the besting selling electronic devices to date.

 Chromecast is a small dongle measuring about 3-inches long that allows you to stream video from services such as NetFlix, HBO GO, Hulu Plus, YouTube, and audio from music apps like Pandora and Songza.
 It comes in a nicely packed double box.
 Inside the box, you will find an easy to follow 3-step getting started guide.

 You’ll also find the Chromecast device itself, USB power cable, an optional power supply adapter and an HDMI extender which can be used to extend the length of the device if you have trouble plugging it into an HDMI port on your TV, or if it is blocking a nearby port.
 The extender has a built-in Wi-Fi amplifier to help lock onto your router’s signal.

 The Chromecast doesn’t actually stream from your computer or phone device.
-It acts as a link to Google’s cloud based servers which it receives data from and makes a connection to your TV.
+It acts as a link to Google’s cloud-based servers which it receives data from and makes a connection to your TV.
 After the connection is made, all streaming is done over the internet.
-This means you can use your smart phone, tablet or laptop for other task.
+This means you can use your smartphone, tablet or laptop for other tasks.

 Note: Wi-Fi access is required